 helps to build arm strength.
 Make sure you support the chairs

 to avoid any injuries.
 Start with letting him lift himself about

-an inch and gradually let him build up the height as he strengthens
+an inch and gradually let them build up the height as they strengthen

 a handstand a standard beginning level gymnastics skill.
 Gently catching